DEAR BROTHER WOODLEY,

-The trade unions may be driving out of politics entirely.
+The trade unions may be driven out of politics entirely.
 A Cameron Tory government may legislate to forbid the unions to donate money to a political party.
-Immediately that would mean, to the Brown Labour Party.
-It would also outlaw the creation of any future trade union based, political party.
+Immediately that would mean, to the Brown Labour Party, disaster.
+It would also outlaw the creation of any future trade union based political party.

 The Tories may follow through on what Blair and Brown have done in destroying most of the working class roots and structures of the old Labour Party and outlaw trade union funding of parties altogether.